dstelljes/luxon-angular/README.md

 This is a collection of date/time pipes for Angular (2+) based on [Luxon][luxon].

-Luxon is an experimental JavaScript library for parsing, formatting, and manipulating dates and times.
+Luxon is a JavaScript library for parsing, formatting, and manipulating dates and times.
 It’s a descendant of [Moment.js][moment], but it differs in a few key ways:

 -   Strictness: Moment will ingest pretty much anything that resembles a date.
 Luxon only parses properly formatted values.